compulim/use-schema-org-action/README.md

 ### Request/response are based on input/output constraints

-Properties of action that would participate in a request must have their input constraints defined.
-Similarly, properties of response that would merge into action must have their output constraints defined.
+Properties of action that would participate in a request must have their input constraints defined (`*-input`).
+Similarly, properties of response that would merge into action must have their output constraints defined (`*-output`).

 All constraints must be defined in `initialAction` and cannot be modified later.